liamw1/oxibooru/doc/API.md

     - the version is outdated
     - the tag category does not exist
-    - the tag category is used by some tags
-    - the tag category is the last tag category available
+    - the tag category is the default category
     - privileges are too low

 - **Description**

-    Deletes existing tag category.
-The tag category to be deleted must have no usages.
+    Deletes an existing non-default tag category.
+Tags belonging to this category will be moved to the default category.

 ## Setting default tag category
 - **Request**